Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 Set to -1 to disable this feature.

-This is applied only the current server and not globally.
+This is only applied to the current server and not globally.

 Examples:
     - ``[p]set deletedelay`` - Shows the current delete delay setting.